-The NBA dropped a bombshell on Friday night when it announced that Paul George had violated its anti-drug policy, resulting in a 25-game suspension.
-The news came out of nowhere and left plenty of questions unanswered regarding both the reason and the consequences.
-Further probing only revealed details that raised even more eyebrows.
+The NBA dropped a bombshell Friday night when it slapped a 25-game suspension on Paul George for violating its anti-drug policy.
+The news, which came out of nowhere, left plenty of questions unanswered regarding both the reason and the consequences.
+Further probing revealed details that raised even more eyebrows.

 Advertisement

-George’s violation of the league’s drug policy was not related to performance-enhancing substances, but rather to the improper use of mental health medication.
-The former Clipper has since come out and taken full responsibility for his actions, calling it “poor decision-making” on his part, and apologized to the team and organization.
+George’s violation of the league’s drug policy was connected to using performance-enhancing substances.
+Instead, it was the improper use of mental health medication.
+The 76ers forward has since come out and taken full responsibility for his actions, calling it “poor decision-making” on his part, and apologized to the team and organization.

-Furthermore, this violation will cost him around $11.7 million in pay.
-However, Charles Barkley thinks that there’s more to the story that the league isn’t revealing.
-He argued that the NBA should’ve made a special note of cases like George.
+This violation will cost him around $11.7 million in pay.
+However, Charles Barkley thinks that there’s more to the story and that the league isn’t revealing it.

 “There’s something fishy going on here,” Barkley said on Inside the NBA.
 “I don’t joke around about mental health.
 But if you’re taking something for mental health, that’s got to be an outlier to the NBA.”